anilkumarmohan/todolist/README.md

 1. Install node package manager.
 2. Create new folder locally and clone git repo into it.
-3. Go to application root directory and open command promt
+3. Go to application root directory and open command prompt
 4. Run command.
     ```sh
     $ npm install